driusan/dewm/src/Keyboard.md

 That gives us a little more context for understanding where taowm came up with its string.
-In fact, now that we've read that, it's probably the only way to do it with `github.com/BurntSushi/xgb/xproto` We don't have the eventTime field handy, but if all that's required is "a timestamp", we can just use time.Now (which is probably closer what the spec intended anyways.)
+In fact, now that we've read that, it's probably the only way to do it with `github.com/BurntSushi/xgb/xproto` We don't have the eventTime field handy, but if all that's required is "a timestamp", we can just use time.Now.

 ### "Send WM_DELETE_WINDOW message to *activeWindow"
 ```go